 The Petra Archaeological Park covers an area of 264,000 m² in Wadi Musa, Jordan, 240 km from Amman and 120 km from the Red Sea.
-It is a UNECO World Heritage Site and Jordan’s top tourist attraction.
+It is a UNESCO World Heritage Site and Jordan’s top tourist attraction.
 The archaeological park encompasses the ancient Nabataean capital of Petra which was carved out of pink-hued rock mountains about 2,000 years ago.
-The Rose City thrived as a stop along the Arabian trade routes.
+Rose City thrived as a stop along the Arabian trade routes.
 The Nabataean city was later taken over by the Romans.
 In 363 AD it suffered damage from an earthquake and merchant caravans found new trade routes leading to the city’s abandonment.

 Petra was lost to the outside world from about the 7th to the 19th century when explorer Johannes Burckhardt was shown the Lost City by local Bedouin in 1812.
 Petra’s fame spread across the globe and soon became a wonder sought out by travelers.
 Today Petra is protected within the archaeological park and has been preserved for generations to come.
-Luckily Petra is close enough to Israel to be visited on a one day trip or a longer excursion.
+Luckily Petra is close enough to Israel to be visited on a one-day trip or a longer excursion.

-What to see at the Petra Archaeological Park
+What to See at the Petra Archaeological Park

 There are a series of Royal Tombs including the Urn Tomb built high on the mountainside alongside the Silk Tomb named for its richly colored stone facade.
 There is also the Corinthian Tomb and Palace Tomb.
 The Petra Monastery or Al Deir dates back to the 1st century and is 50 meters wide and about 45 meters high.
 These are just a few of the sites you can explore in Petra; the vast archaeological park has much more to discover.
-Visitors taking a tour from Israel to Petra will have the once-in-a-lifetime experience.
+Visitors taking a tour from Israel to Petra will have a once-in-a-lifetime experience.

 If you want to visit Petra, join one of our Petra tours.